dab/ymapsbem/README.md

 # Yandex.Maps API and BEM

 One of the most frequent use case for the Yandex.Maps API is creation of a menu to show different types of PoI (Points of Interest) - geoobject collections.
 This menu helps an end user to choose which types of POI to see at any given time.
 Here is an [example](http://dimik.github.com/ymaps/examples/group-menu/menu03.html).

-Now we will implement all above based on [BEM methodology](http://bem.info/method/).
+Now we will implement all above based on [BEM methodology](https://bem.info/method/).

-## Firsts steps
+## The firsts steps

-BEM developers created a [project-stub](http://bem.info/tutorials/project-stub/) for a quick start with BEM project.
+BEM developers created a [project-stub](http://bem.info/tutorials/project-stub/) for a quick start with any BEM project.
 We are going to use it.

 Clone the project-stub and install all required dependences: